fusioncharts/django-wrapper/readme.md

 ### Installation
  ** Download the **[fusioncharts-suite-xt](http://www.fusioncharts.com/)**
  * Unzip the archive and move to "fusioncharts-suite-xt > integrations > django > fusioncharts-wrapper" to get the "fusioncharts.py" file.
- * copy fusioncharts.py to the STATIC folder in your project's folder.
+ * Copy fusioncharts.py to the STATIC folder in your Web application.
  * Start rendering charts using the classes and methods under the "**FusionCharts**" namespace.

 ### Usage Guide